Power To Inspire Emblem, Motivational & Inspirational Design

 Choose messages that reinforce each other

-The strongest walls tell a coherent story rather than a random pile of slogans.
-A growth-mindset cluster works beautifully: Progress Over Perfection at the center, with Be You and Dream It Do It around it.
-Together they hit the three things students most need — permission to be imperfect, permission to be themselves, and permission to be ambitious.
+The strongest walls tell a coherent story rather than displaying a random pile of unrelated slogans.
+A growth-mindset cluster works beautifully: Progress Over Perfection at the center, with Be You and Dream It Do It arranged around it.
+Together they hit the three things students most need to hear — permission to be imperfect, permission to be themselves, and permission to be ambitious.
+Each one supports the others, and the whole reads as a single clear value.

-Coherence matters because students absorb the overall message, not individual posters.
-A wall that consistently says 'effort and growth matter here' shapes behavior far more than a scattered collection of unrelated quotes.
+Coherence matters because students absorb the overall message of a space, not individual posters in isolation.
+A wall that consistently says effort and growth matter here will shape behavior far more than a scattered collection of clever but unrelated quotes that pull in ten different directions.
+Pick a theme, and let every piece serve it.

 Shop the poster →

 A wall reads as intentional when you vary the scale: one larger statement print as the anchor, surrounded by a few smaller ones.
-It looks curated rather than cluttered, and it costs less than covering a wall in same-size posters.
-Redbubble prints come in a range of sizes and finishes, so you can build the look without overspending.
+It looks curated rather than cluttered, and it actually costs less than covering an entire wall in same-size posters.
+Redbubble prints come in a range of sizes and finishes, so you can build a layered, gallery-style look without overspending or settling for one monotonous format.

-Don't forget the cheapest format of all — stickers.
-A jar of motivational stickers to hand out as encouragements costs very little and extends your wall's message onto every student's laptop and binder.
+Do not forget the cheapest format of all — stickers.
+A jar of motivational stickers to hand out as small encouragements costs very little and extends your wall's message onto every student's laptop and binder.
+It is the most cost-effective way to multiply your wall's reach, because suddenly the message is traveling home with thirty students instead of staying on a single wall.

 Shop the poster →